ndressler/Data_Science_Portfolio/KeepItOn/README.md

 2. Ensure you have the necessary dependencies installed (Python, Jupyter Notebook, pandas, matplotlib, etc.).
 3. Navigate to the `notebooks` directory and open `KeepItOn_Analysis.ipynb` using Jupyter Notebook.
 4. For presentation purposes, open `KeepItOn_Presentation.slides.html` to view slides.

+## Presentation

+To present the slides for this case remeber to download the whole project so the sldies presentation can correctly show all graphs.

 ## Contributing